 - Incompatible food combinations (click here for complete chart)

-Once you have discover the cause, you can then work on removing it.
+Once you have discovered the cause, you can then work on removing it.
 Unfortunately, the longer the provocation, the stronger the imbalance will be.
 This simply means that the treatment time will increase for more chronic disorders.
-Whether your Kapha imbalance is lifelong or just manifested, these simple, yet powerful tips will help your body and mind find a state of balance.
+Whether your Kapha imbalance is lifelong or just manifested, these simple yet powerful tips will help your body and mind find a state of balance.

 How to Balance Kapha

 Kapha imbalances will typically cause one to oversleep, further increasing the Kapha.
-If your Kapha is high, getting up each day by 6am will help to reduce the Kapha and increase energy and motivation.
-Of course, this may not happen immediately, but after the body and mind get used to this new schedule, then the positive effects will be felt.
-If you feel groggy after awakening, try splashing some cold water on the face while keeping the eyes open.
+If your Kapha is high, getting up each day by 6 am will help to reduce the Kapha and increase energy and motivation.
+Of course, this may not happen immediately, but after the body and mind get used to this new schedule, the positive effects will be felt.
+If you feel groggy after awakening, try splashing some cold water on your face while keeping your eyes open.
 This will definitely wake you up!
 And lastly, avoid all napping.
 Napping is a major cause of Kapha imbalance and should be avoided at all costs when Kapha is high.

 2. Scrape the tongue each morning.

-Typically a Kapha imbalance comes simultaneously with toxins in the system, manifesting a strong coating on the tongue.
+Typically, a Kapha imbalance comes simultaneously with toxins in the system, manifesting as a strong coating on the tongue.
 Taking a minute to scrape the tongue each morning will remove this layer of dead bacteria and prevent it from reentering the system.
-Since the tongue is a distal reflection of our organs, this scraping motion also acts as a stimulater to awaken these related organs, spark the digestion and get them ready for the day.
+Since the tongue is a distal reflection of our organs, this scraping motion also acts as a stimulator to awaken these related organs, spark the digestion, and get them ready for the day.
 The best tongue scraper for Kapha types is the copper variety due to its naturally heating and cleansing properties.

 3. Take warm honey water each morning.